Trim Video Segments in Zenious

 The trim properties window opens, defaulting to a three-second selection.

-3. Adjust the duration by dragging the bars, using adjustment buttons, typing in times, or moving the marker.
+3. Adjust the duration by dragging the bars, using adjustment buttons, typing in times, moving the marker, or ajusting the pill in the timeline.

 The selected segment updates accordingly.